 The type of insurance policy you choose will depend on the lease agreement and the length of your tenancy.

 Homeowners Insurance vs. Landlords Insurance

-If the property will be leased over a longer period of time, e.g. six months or more, you will need to take out a landlord or rental dwelling policy.
-Beware, landlord policies tend to cost 10 – 20% more than regular homeowner policies.
-A landlord policy usually provides coverage for 3 things: Structure, Belongings and Liability.
+If the tenants lease the property over a more extended period, e.g., six months or more, you will need to take out a landlord or rental dwelling policy.

-- Damage caused by a fire, wind, lightning, hail, ice or snow
+- Damage caused by fire, wind, lightning, hail, ice, or snow

-- Personal property use for maintenance or tenant use such as household appliances like washing machines, dryers, snow blowers and lawn mowers.
+- Personal property used for maintenance or tenant use, such as household appliances like washing machines, dryers, snow blowers, and lawn mowers.

-Advertising your property properly and effectively is one of the key steps that ensures you get the tenants you want.
+Advertising your property correctly and effectively is critical in ensuring you get the tenants you want.